European-Unified-ID/EUID-docs/api/v2/guides/publisher-client-side.md

     case "InitCompleted":
       // The InitCompleted event occurs just once.
       //
-      // If there is a valid UID2 token, it is in payload.identity. break;
+      // If there is a valid EUID token, it is in payload.identity. break;

     case "IdentityUpdated":